Pleasant Valley Counseling Center

 Licensed Clinical Christian Psychologist

-Dr. Doug Davis is a retired teacher and coach after 30 years in public education who loves faith, family, golf, martial arts, the beach, and Star Wars.
-Doug is a Clinical Christian Psychologist with a CPsyD in Clinical Christian Counseling and Psychology.
-He specializes in Adolescent Counseling and Behavior, and Marriage/Family Therapy.
+Dr. Doug Davis is a retired teacher, counselor and coach with over 30 years of experience in public education.
+He loves faith, family, golf, martial arts, the beach, Dr. Pepper, and Star Wars.
+Dr. Davis holds a CPsyD in Clinical Christian Counseling and Psychology and is a Clinical Christian Psychologist.
+He specializes in working with adolescents and young adults, focusing on ADHD, anxiety, depression, suicidal behaviors, and counseling for athletes.

 Lane JOrdan, MA, MDiv, LPC